MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_persistence_info.md

 ### -field DUMMYSTRUCTNAME.Signature

-### -field DUMMYSTRUCTNAME.Length

-### -field DUMMYSTRUCTNAME.Identifier

-### -field DUMMYSTRUCTNAME.Attributes

-### -field DUMMYSTRUCTNAME.DoNotLog

-### -field DUMMYSTRUCTNAME.Reserved

-#### - AsULONGLONG

-A ULONGLONG representation of the contents of the WHEA_PERSISTENCE_INFO union.

-#### - Signature

 The signature of the error record when it is stored in the platform's persistent data storage.
 This member contains the value 'RE'.

-#### - Length
+### -field DUMMYSTRUCTNAME.Length

 The length, in bytes, of the error record when it is stored in the platform's persistent data storage.

-#### - Identifier
+### -field DUMMYSTRUCTNAME.Identifier

 An identifier that uniquely identifies the error record when it is stored in the platform's persistent data storage.
 The data type for this identifier is WHEA_ERROR_RECORD_ID.

-#### - Attributes
+### -field DUMMYSTRUCTNAME.Attributes

 Attribute flags that describe the error record.
 No attributes are currently defined.

-#### - DoNotLog
+### -field DUMMYSTRUCTNAME.DoNotLog

 A single bit that indicates that WHEA should not log an entry in the system event log for the error record.

-#### - Reserved
+### -field DUMMYSTRUCTNAME.Reserved

 Reserved for system use.
 This member must be zero.

+### -field AsULONGLONG

+A ULONGLONG representation of the contents of the WHEA_PERSISTENCE_INFO union.

 ## -remarks